Think back to the day of your high school graduation.

 “ The perfectionism in my life drove me to success and to crumble.
 I lacked basic self love.
 That was a huge part of my life as crazy as it sounds that I never developed.”

-In the next phase of Olivia’s life, she focused on understanding her life’s purpose.
+In the next phase of her life, she focused on understanding her life’s purpose.

 But, it’s not as easy as it sounds.
-Because for a long time, Olivia had this sense that her “purpose” would just “fall from the sky.”
+Because for a long time, she had this sense that her “purpose” would just “fall from the sky.”

 …Ever feel that way?